-- (1) a gown of blue cloth with boot-style sleeves. - (2) a hood of blue grosgrain lined on the outside to a depth of six inches down the edge of the cowl with one fold only: - (a) in the case of Master of Chemistry, with spectrum green. - (b) in the case of Master of Computing Science with spectrum green. - c) in the case of Master of Mathematics, with spectrum green. - (d) in the case of Master of Natural Sciences with spectrum green. - (e) in the case of Master of Pharmacy, with gold. - (3) a black mortar-board with tassel.
+- 1) a gown of blue cloth with boot-style sleeves. - ) a hood of blue grosgrain lined on the outside to a depth of six inches down the edge of the cowl with one fold only: - (a) in the case of Master of Chemistry, with spectrum green. - b) in the case of Master of Computing Science with spectrum green. - (c) in the case of Master of Engineering, with saffron - (d) in the case of Master of Mathematics, with spectrum green. - (e) in the case of Master of Natural Sciences with spectrum green. - (f) in the case of Master of Pharmacy, with gold. - (g) in the case of Master of Sciences, with spectrum green. - (3) a black mortar-board with tassel.